fauzankhann/Company-Scenarios/README.md

 # Instructions for playing
 1. Download all files in DecideForCompany Folder
-2. Open folder on Java IDE and run the main.java file
+2. Open folder on Java IDE and run the main.java file (located inside src/companyculminating)
 3. Enjoy